 Spring and fall are ideal times to visit the Missouri wine country.
 Summer months are perfect for ripening the grapes, but can be sweltering for visitors.

-TOP GRAPE VARIETIES IN MISSOURI
+TOP GRAPES IN MISSOURI

 WHITE WINE GRAPES

 - St. Vincent

 POUR INTO MORE ABOUT THE GRAPES OF MISSOURI

 On February 27, 1981 the town of Augusta, Missouri became the FIRST designated AVA in the United States, due to its long history as one of America’s oldest and foremost grape and wine districts.

 German settlers brought their love of wine and the Rhine to the Missouri River Valley.
 The first wine was produced in the town of Hermann in 1846 at Stone Hill Winery, still in existence today.